Directives

 When used with no argument, a bank corresponds to a memory area outside of the snapshot.
 All things read&write in memory are thus uncorrelated to the snapshot.
 Sections do not apply in a bank.

-is similar to WRITE DIRECT -1 -1 page
+BANK page is similar to WRITE DIRECT -1 -1 page

 Synopsis: